W-symmetry, topological vertex and affine Yangian: representations

-Before looking for a general formula for $\psi(u)$ charges of the asymptotic configuration $(\Lambda_{13},\Lambda_{23})$, let us look at behaviour of $\psi_1$ and $\frac{1}{2}\psi_2$ charges, which are in CFT language $J_0$ and $L_0$.
-From the commutation relation (Y4') we see that each box in partition gives a contribution $1$ to $L_0$ eigenvalue and zero contribution to $J_0$ eigenvalue.
-If we try to build an infinite tower of boxes in $x_1$ direction asymptotic to $(\infty,x_2,x_3)$, naively we would expect the $J_0$ eigenvalue of this configuration to vanish while $L_0$ eigenvalue of this configuration should blow up.
+Before looking for a general formula for $\psi(u)$ charges of the asymptotic configuration $(\Lambda_{13},\Lambda_{23})$, let us look at behaviour of $\psi_1$ and $\psi_2$ charges, which are in the CFT language identified with $J_0$ and $2L_0$.
+From the commutation relation (Y4') we see that each box in a partition gives a contribution $1$ to $L_0$ eigenvalue and vanishing contribution to $J_0$ eigenvalue.
+If we try to build an infinite tower of boxes in $x_1$ direction asymptotic to $(\infty,x_2,x_3)$, naively we would expect the $J_0$ eigenvalue of this configuration to vanish while $L_0$ eigenvalue of this configuration should be infinite.
 But the generating function of $\psi(u)$ charges provides a natural regularization of this infinite sum leaving us with a finite result for the $L_0$ eigenvalue of the highest weight state.
-Perhaps surprisingly, this regularized sum is precisely equal to the result in $\mathcal{W}_{1+\infty}$ representation theory which is given in terms of quadratic Casimir operators.
+Perhaps surprisingly, this regularized sum is precisely equal to the expression for the conformal dimension in $\mathcal{W}_{1+\infty}$ representation theory which is given in terms of the quadratic Casimir operators.

 A tower of $n$ boxes in $x_1$ direction at coordinates $(x_2,x_3)$ in $2-3$ plane contributes to $\psi(u)$ by a factor (see \ref{psiproduct})

 Asymptotic expansion of this expression at $u \to \infty$ is